Thanuja2208/thanuproject/README.md

 This is a simple ATM interface system built using Python.
 It includes functionalities such as:

-User login (Account Number & PIN)
+🔹User login (Account Number & PIN)

-Balance inquiry
+🔹Balance inquiry

-Deposit money
+🔹Deposit money

-Withdraw money (with balance check)
+🔹Withdraw money (with balance check)

-Exit option
+🔹Exit option

 ---

 # 🛠 Technologies Used

-Python
+1. Python

-Visual Studio Code
+2. Visual Studio Code

-GitHub
+3. GitHub

 ---

 # 🚀 How to Run

-Clone this repository
+→ Clone this repository

-Open terminal
+→ Open terminal

-Run the file using:
+→ Run the file using:

-python "ATM Interface.py"
+→ python "ATM Interface.py"

 ---